Adulting 101: The Ultimate Playbook for Thriving in Your 20s and 30s

 10. Build a Life You Do Not Need an Escape From

 Adulting is not something you finish.
-It is something you practice every day through small, intentional choices.
+It is something you practice every day through small, meaningful choices of how you spend your mornings, how you speak to yourself, and how you show up for the people you love.